Transparency can bring significant benefits for business and drive better outcomes for workers.

 And now

-In 2021, we launched our Corporate Transparency Framework (CTF) which details the public reporting requirements for all ETI company members.
-Company members commit to meeting these requirements and to move towards better practices.
-We work closely with our company members to support them to meet these requirements.
+In 2021, we launched our Corporate Transparency Framework (CTF) outlining public reporting requirements for all ETI company members.
+Members commit to meeting these requirements and improving their practices.
+We work closely with members to support them to meet these requirements.

-As ETI enters its third year of public reporting under the CTF, company members will be required to publish their tier 1 suppliers directly on Open Supply Hub.
+Since 2024, company members have been required to publish their tier 1 suppliers directly on Open Supply Hub.

 Before CTF, we felt that our annual assessments were divorced from the real work we do in our supply chain, and that they were merely a separate entity to comply with, rather than complement that work.